10 of the Best Easy to grow flowering plants

 Sedums

 Sedum is a breeze to grow and such a tidy plant.
 Older versions tended to flop outwards, leaving the middle of the plant bare, but newer cultivars stand upright and are a butterfly and pollinator magnet.
 They are easy to grow and only need cutting down in the spring to make way for the new growth.
-Popular varieties are in various shades of red, however there are also varieties with purple leaves and low growing types flowering white and yellow, ideal for growing in crevices and pavings.
+Popular varieties are in various shades of red and pink.
+There are also varieties with purple leaves and low growing types flowering white and yellow, ideal for growing in crevices and pavings.

 Allium so easy to grow

 Alliums are easy to grow and mix so well with many popular garden plants.
-Here they are growing with the grasses deschampsia and the late flowering allium sphaerocephalon.
+Here they are growing with the grasses, deschampsia and the late flowering allium sphaerocephalon.
 Spring /summer flowering Alliums look good planted in large groups, with the sharp green of Alchemilla mollis - Lady's Mantle, (also easy to grow, too easy can be invasive,) and hardy geranium.
-There are lots of Alliums to choose from and all easy choose the shorter varieties if you do not want to stake.
+There are lots of Alliums to choose from.
+The shorter varieties do not require staking.
+Planting and Growing advice for Alliums.

 Aquilegia